How Long Does Gout Last: Treating Everything from Acute Gout Flares to Chronic Gout

 How Long Does Gout Last?

-how lond does gout last?
+Answering how long does gout last?

 Gout is a lifelong disease that must be treated and managed on an ongoing basis to keep flares under control.
 Typically, gout flares may last three to seven days, with symptoms usually dissipating within a few days after the proper treatment for pain in a joint and inflammation.
 If left untreated, a full recovery from an attack can last up to 14 days.